Logo

 Whether you're looking to optimize your Salesforce solution or need custom development, our team is here to help you unlock the full potential of Salesforce.

-Pardot, now called Marketing Cloud Account Engagement, is a powerful marketing automation tool that integrates with Salesforce to align marketing and sales teams.
+Pardot, now known as Salesforce Marketing Cloud Account Engagement, is a B2B marketing automation platform from Salesforce that helps businesses manage, automate, and measure marketing campaigns and lead generation.
+MCAE is a robust marketing automation tool that integrates with Salesforce to align marketing and sales teams.
 A common question is, “How often does Pardot sync with Salesforce?”
-Understanding sync frequency, behavior, and potential issues is key to ensuring smooth data flow and effective collaboration.
+Understanding sync frequency, behavior, and potential issues is essential for ensuring smooth data flow and effective collaboration.

 How Often Does Pardot Sync with Salesforce?

-Pardot syncs with Salesforce approximately every 2 to 4 minutes for records with changes to mapped fields.
-However, this isn’t a fixed schedule where all records sync at once.
-Instead, Pardot checks for updates in the background and only syncs records when specific conditions are met, such as a change in a mapped field or a triggering action.
+MCAE (Pardot) syncs with Salesforce approximately every 2 to 4 minutes for records with changes to mapped fields.
+However, this is not a fixed schedule where all records sync simultaneously.
+Instead, Pardot checks for updates in the background and syncs records only when specific conditions are met, such as a change in a mapped field or a triggering action.

-• Sync Triggers: A sync occurs only when a mapped field (e.g., email, status, or lead score) is updated in either Pardot or Salesforce, or when specific actions like form submissions or user assignments happen.
+• Sync Triggers: A sync occurs only when a mapped field (e.g., email, status, or lead score) is updated in either MCAE (Pardot) or Salesforce, or when specific actions like form submissions or user assignments happen.

 • Queue-Based Process: Updates are processed in batches via a sync queue, which can cause slight delays if many records are updated simultaneously.